The Size Evolution and the Size-Mass Relation of Lyman-Alpha Emitters across $3 \lesssim z < 7$ as Observed by JWST: Introduction

 As typical high-redshift star-forming galaxies, LAEs are characterized by relatively low stellar masses ($M_* \sim 10^8$--$10^9\ M_\odot$), young stellar ages ($\sim$ 1--100 Myr), star formation rates (SFRs) of 1--10 $M_\odot$ yr$^{-1}$, and a metal-poor interstellar medium (ISM) \citep{Nakajima2012ApJ...745...12N, Hagen2014ApJ...786...59H, Hagen2016ApJ...817...79H}.
 These distinctive properties make them ideal laboratories for investigating the early evolution of low-mass galaxies.
 Due to the strong resonant scattering and absorption of Ly$\alpha$ photons by neutral hydrogen (H\textsc{i}), LAEs provide valuable insights into the physical conditions of their surrounding environments and serve as effective tracers of ionized bubble structures during the epoch of reionization \citep{Hayes2310.3847/2041-8213/acee6a, Chen2024MNRAS.528.7052C, Witstok2024arXiv240816608W, Witstok2025MNRAS.536...27W}.

 Morphological and size evolution serve as critical diagnostics for probing the physical processes underlying galaxy formation and evolution.
 For LAEs, early observations with the Hubble Space Telescope (HST) revealed that their rest-frame UV sizes are compact ($\sim$ 1 kpc) at 2 $<$ z $<$ 6 and show no statistically significant evolutionary trend across this redshift range \citep{Taniguchi2009ApJ...701..915T, Gronwall2011ApJ...743....9G, Malhotra2012ApJ...750L..36M, Jiang2013ApJ...773..153J, Hagen2014ApJ...786...59H, Hagen2016ApJ...817...79H, Kobayashi2016ApJ...819...25K, Paulino2018MNRAS.476.5479P}.
 In particular, \citet{Paulino2018MNRAS.476.5479P} quantified the size evolution as $R_{\rm e} \propto (1 + z)^{-0.21 \pm 0.22}$, consistent with negligible evolution.
 However, when accounting for the size-luminosity relation and selection biases, \citet{Shibuya2019ApJ...871..164S} derived a significantly steeper scaling, $R_{\rm e,circ} \propto (1 + z)^{-1.37\pm0.65}$, using a bias-controlled sample of LAEs over $z=2 \sim 7$.
 This stark contrast with earlier results highlights the sensitivity of inferred size evolution to sample selection and luminosity-dependent effects.
 The existing discrepancies indicate that the size evolution of LAEs remains poorly constrained, underscoring the need for further investigation with higher-resolution and higher-precision data--such as those enabled by JWST.
+Notably, a consistent picture emerges from studies of local analogs (e.g., Green Pea galaxies at z $\sim$ 0.3 \citealt{Yang2017ApJ...844..171Y, Kim2021ApJ...914....2K}) and LAEs at cosmic noon (1.7 < z < 3.3 \citealt{Kim2025arXiv250107548K}), which consistently reveal compact morphologies comparable to those of their high-redshift counterparts.
+This suggests that a compact size may be a persistent characteristic of LAEs across a wide range of redshifts.